Safer West Mercia Plan

 The Commissioner’s Safer West Mercia Plan was first published in December 2021 following extensive consultation with communities and partners.

 PCC’s are required to produce a Police and Crime Plan within the financial year of their election.
 Performance reports linked to the PCC’s plan are produced for West Mercia’s Police and Crime Panel to scrutinise.
 These performance reports are available to view here.

 The PCC attends regular internal briefings with senior members of force personnel to discuss different aspects of policing performance.
 Examples include estates, finance, HR and crime data.

-The PCC holds frequent ‘holding to account’ meetings with the Chief Constable.
+The PCC holds frequent Assurance and Accountability meetings with the Chief Constable.
 The minutes from these meetings are published and are available at this link.
-The PCC also holds live public holding to account sessions.
+The PCC also holds live public assurance sessions.
 These can be viewed via the West Mercia PCC Facebook page.
 You can view all previous sessions here.

 National Priorities for Policing